openeuropa/documentation/docs/starting/tooling.md

 In order to maximise the performance of using Docker on macOS, we strongly advise using at least version 18.03.1 of Docker which supports native NFS integration.
 You can find a very comprehensive article about this topic under following link [Set Up Docker For Mac with Native NFS](https://medium.com/@sean.handley/how-to-set-up-docker-for-mac-with-native-nfs-145151458adc).

-Basically, what is required can be defined in two steps.
+What is required can be defined in two steps.

 First is to run the bash script in order to configure Docker native NFS support.
 You can find the source of a script in the article or by using this link [setup_native_nfs_docker_osx.sh](https://gist.githubusercontent.com/seanhandley/7dad300420e5f8f02e7243b7651c6657/raw/fdd77fe66cf9ce893fa0175d735cbede2bb065e4/setup_native_nfs_docker_osx.sh).

-Next, you must include an additional volume definition inside the `docker-compose.yml` file.
+Next, you must include an additional volume definition inside the `docker-compose.override.yml` file.
+OpenEuropa components ship with the volume definition in their `docker-compose.yml` file, commented out.
+But you can also find the example of how to do so below.

-You can find the example of how to do so below.
-In the additional part `volumes`, the volume `nfsmount` is defined and configured to use NFS native support.
+In the second part keyed by `volumes`, the volume `nfsmount` is defined and configured to use NFS native support.
 Then you can reference the defined volume as a storage of a container.

-In the example below the `nfsmount` volume is used as a storage for the `web` container and mount to the `var/www/html` directory inside the container.
+In the example below, the `nfsmount` volume is used as a storage for the `web` container and mount to the `var/www/html` directory inside the container.
 From the local machine perspective it mounts the main directory where the `docker-compose.yml` file is located into the directory configured in a give container (`/var/www/html` in this particular case).

 ```yml
 # Example of the docker-compose.yml file with the additional volume definition.